- What is payment processing?

 Don’t forget to include monthly fees, statement fees, PCI compliance fees, and chargeback fees in your calculations.

 To maintain consistency and accuracy, regularly audit processing statements.
 Watch for unexpected fee hikes or inefficiencies.
-Compare the effective rate (total fees divided by total processing volume) every quarter to ensure it’s in line with industry benchmarks.
+Compare the effective rate (total fees divided by total processing volume) every quarter to check that it’s in line with industry benchmarks.

 Offer payment options that match your customers’ preferences while keeping things efficient.
-Research shows that businesses offering three or more payment methods see higher conversion rates.
+A 2025 study by Stripe found that including even one additional relevant payment method beyond cards led to a 7.4% increase in conversion rates.

 Go beyond credit cards.
 Consider adding: